Soumyabrata/temperature-forecasting/README.md

 ### Results
 The results are stored in the folder `./results/`.
-+ `prediction-index20.PDF`: Plot of forecasting example 1.
++ `prediction-index146.PDF`: Plot of forecasting example 1.
-+ `prediction-index70.PDF`: Plot of forecasting example 2.
++ `prediction-index20.PDF`: Plot of forecasting example 2.
 + `comparison.txt`: Text file that details the performance of the various benchmarking methods.